In an article over at Writer’s Digest, the author explained that ‘real’ dialogue doesn’t spell everything out.

 “Give her oxygen and get her into the OR stat.”

-Again, there isn’t any narration, but from this little bit of dialogue, we can assume the person talking is a doctor and she’s working in an emergency room.
+Again, there isn’t any narration, but from this little bit of dialogue, we can assume the person speaking is a doctor and that she’s working in an emergency room.

 Here’s another one: